sartioli/Publisher-BA-Caddy/README.md

    - Restart the Publisher (for the hosts file to be replicated on the Publisher Container and for Caddy to take the cnanges)
 3) Verify that on the NPA Applications UI after a while the ```Reachibility via Publisher``` for the Application shows a green mark for all the Publishers
 4) Test the Application access whether using the Public Host URL or via the Netskope NPA Portal

+# How to know what Caddy method to use
+If you don't know at all how the application works start creating a Browser App that points directly to the Application, and then inspect the HAR. for instance:
+- If the direct Application is completely unreachible it can be that the Application must be accessed via a specific URI, and on the root path there is no redirection to that URI.
+In this case you must check with the application administrators what is the correct URI we should point to, and then configure the Application in Caddy to use method 1 or 2 (1 is simpler, but 2 is more robust)
+- If the direct Application responds with a Redirect (30x) to itself in a different URI consider using the method 3
+- It is possible that we must use method 2 + 3 (both redirection AND Host header) in some Applications
+- Once chosen a method configure it and test it, analysing the HAR to identify further possible issues

+# Example
+In this example I'm showing how I can publish a local Splunk using NPA Browser Access and Caddy, where Splunk UI heavily relies on 30x redirections: